varoonsahgal/react-fundamentals/labs/lab1.md

 > If you are getting certificate errors with Yarn, use npm instead with this command: `npx create-react-app rrf-todo --use-npm`

-If you are getting this error indicating that you don't have npx installed, that probably means you need to install node.js, which comes bundled with npm and npx.
+> If you are getting this error indicating that you don't have npx installed, that probably means you need to install node.js, which comes bundled with npm and npx:

 <img width="877" alt="Screen Shot 2022-09-27 at 8 54 24 PM" src="https://user-images.githubusercontent.com/25653204/192663250-5b04ad73-350e-45ac-a049-5655f543a97c.png">

 To install node.js, you can first install nvm per the script [here](https://github.com/nvm-sh/nvm#installing-and-updating).
 Once you install nvm then go ahead and run `nvm install 16` to install node version 16.
+Once you install node then you should be set with npm and npx as well.
+Go ahead and try running `$ npx create-react-app rrf-todo` again.

 Once the install completes, change into the project directory and run `yarn start`, like so: